 The church was situated in the center of the village, on the northern side of the route leading east to Wrocław and at the same time on the northern side of the small river Ryńka, in the area surrounded by a cemetery, fenced with an oval stone wall.
 It was built of brick laid in a Flemish bond, with the facades varied with dark, heavily burnt zendrówka heads.

-At the end of the Middle Ages, the church achieve the form of a Gothic single-nave building with a separate, narrower, rectangular chancel.
+At the end of the Middle Ages, the church of St. Hedwig has the form of a Gothic aisleless building with a separate, narrower chancel on a rectangular plan.
 On the west side, a four-sided tower was placed on the facade axis.
-Like the presbytery, it was reinforced with stepped buttresses, while at the tower they were situated perpendicularly to each other, and at an angle at the presbytery.
-On the north side of the presbytery there is a Gothic sacristy from the 15th century, and at the southern wall of the nave there is a porch from the 16th century.
-The interior of the two-bay chancel features a cross-rib vault and a Gothic sacramentary from the 15th / 16th century.
+Like the chancel, it was reinforced with stepped buttresses, while at the tower they were situated perpendicularly to each other, and at an angle at the chancel.
+On the north side of the chancel there was a Gothic sacristy from the 15th century, while at the southern wall of the nave there was a porch from the 16th century built.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.